zrsxxs/GOSYOLO/README.md

 |---|---:|---:|---:|---:|---:|---:|---:|
 | YOLO11 | 95.56 | 85.45 | 88.98 | 65.16 | 2.58 | 6.30 | 227.9 |
 | GOS-YOLO | 96.96 | 88.18 | 91.59 | 68.12 | 3.54 | 11.40 | 196.6 |

+A deviation beyond roughly 0.3 percentage points usually indicates a difference in library versions or in the preprocessing path.

 ## Datasets